Today’s hijinks put me in mind of something I learned in law school, oddly enough.

 But that’d be cruel you say?
 Callous?
 Why – because old folks will die en masse if everybody tries to go back to normal after only 15 days?
 Yeah – so?
 Cost of doing business.
 Acceptable losses.
-Why, as even dear, grizzled granddad and grandma would agree, bless their wrinkly old hides, it’s better they both drop dead than live in an emasculated America with a moribund stock market.
+Why, as even dear, grizzled old granddad and grandma would agree, bless their dry, wrinkly hides, it’s better they both drop dead than live in an emasculated America with a moribund stock market.
 They’d buy that.
 They had a good run.
 Hey, just ask Lt.
 Gov. Dan Patrick of the great State of Texas, here assuming the role of spokesperson for his generation:

 I’d retort that maybe we should take a poll and actually find out how all the rest of those granddads and grandmas feel about it, but you know what polls are like:

 Poll question posed by a liberal organization: Would you be content to give up the ghost right now and have your corpse dumped in an unmarked mass grave, so long as it goosed the Dow?

 Posed by a conservative: Would you be willing to make certain sacrifices in order to secure the American Way and the future well-being of your grandchildren?

 Do it right and you can get a poll to come out any way you like.